sixela70/DevOps-Course-Starter/README.md

 The `.env` file is used by flask to set environment variables when running `flask run`.
 This enables things like development mode (which also enables features like hot reloading when you make a file change).
 There's also a [SECRET_KEY](https://flask.palletsprojects.com/en/1.1.x/config/#SECRET_KEY) variable which is used to encrypt the flask session cookie.

+## Running under windows CMD ensure you have python_dotenv installed to pick up the .env files.
+Do "pip install python-dotenv"

 ## Running the App

-Once the all dependencies have been installed, start the Flask app in development mode within the poetry environment by running:
+Once the all dependencies have been installed, start t he Flask app in development mode within the poetry environment by running:

 ```bash
 $ poetry run flask run
 ```
+or
+<Your DevOps-Course-Starter Directory>>poetry run flask run

 You should see output similar to the following:
 ```bash